-A hacker may modified, or added a new sitemap to get the Japanese SEO Spam pages indexed quickly.
+A hacker may have modified or added a new sitemap to get the Japanese SEO Spam pages indexed quickly.
 If you notice any suspicious links in the sitemap, ensure that you quickly update your CMS core files from a last known clean backup.

-Another option to prevent the Japanese SEO Spam infections is to use a Website Firwall, like Astra.
+Another option to prevent the Japanese SEO Spam infections is to use a Website Firewall, like Astra.
 Our Security Suite helps to automatically secure your site and virtually patch software by preventing malicious requests from ever reaching your website.